ArbiNazari/WeatherToday/README.md

-# Server-Side APIs Challenge 6: Weather Dashboar
+#Challenge 6: Weather Dashboard

 Name of Application: WeatherToday

-My Task: As a traveler, I need to develope an application to see the weather for multiple cities to that proper arrangement can be made.
+My Task: As a busy traveler, I need to develope an application to see the weather for multiple cities to that proper arrangement can be made.